Fact Sheet

 • Residency Curriculum by Year

 • PGY-1: We are excited to have an integrated PGY-1 year.
 It occurs predominantly at the Southern Arizona Veterans Affairs Health Care System, which is one of our most popular sites and the highest impact for learning.
 We have constructed a curriculum that will provide the resident with a non-ophthalmic perspective of diseases commonly managed by ophthalmologists.
-Each resident will rotate for 3 months in ophthalmology, 2 months in emergency medicine, 2 months in internal medicine, 2 months in otolaryngology-head and neck surgery, 1 month in neurology, 1 month in neuroradiology, and 1 month in rheumatology.
+Each resident will rotate for 13 weeks in ophthalmology, 8 weeks in emergency medicine, 9 weeks in internal medicine, 11 weeks in otolaryngology-head and neck surgery, 5 weeks in neurology, and 6 weeks in rheumatology.

 • PGY-2: The PGY-2 starts with buddy call shadowing the more senior residents for the first 1-2 months.
 Also, during the first few weeks, dedicated time is devoted toward learning the basics.
 Most of the clinical time is at the main Alvernon site assisting with patients in the faculty clinic and running the resident clinics with faculty oversight.
 General ophthalmology, cornea, glaucoma, neuro-ophthalmology, pediatrics, and retina clinics are attended.
 Two months are served on the consults service, which is staffed by University faculty.
 Greater than 90% of the consults service is at Banner University Medical Center-Tucson Campus.
 An average of 1 night in 8 is required for first call.
 Each resident averages 3 grand rounds presentations per year, with more occurring the first year and progressively fewer in the last two years.
 Dedicated didactic sessions are held every Friday morning from 7:00 AM to 11:30 AM at the Alvernon administrative building.
 Continuity clinics at the SAVAHCS occur all three years.
-Additionally, a retina and glaucoma rotation at the SAVAHCS is part of the PGY-2 and PGY-3 curriculum.
-PGY-2 and PGY-3 residents also rotate at a private practice during their glaucoma rotation.
+Additionally, a retina rotation at the SAVAHCS is part of the PGY-2 and PGY-3 curriculum.
 Finally, the residents spend time with a private cataract and refractive practice where they gain exposure to keratorefractive surgery and world-renowned cataract surgeons.

-• PGY-3: During PGY-3, residents spend time in cornea, glaucoma and retina private practices.
+• PGY-3: During PGY-3, residents spend time in cornea and retina private practices.
 These are close to the main Alvernon clinic and highly regarded by the residents.
-The PGY-3 residents may attend an ophthalmology review course prior to the OKAP test.
-They often choose to attend a number of internal and external cataract courses during this year, as well.
+They may choose to attend a number of internal and external cataract courses during this year.

 • PGY-4: Nine months of the senior year occurs at the SAVAHCS where the PGY-4 residents run general, cornea, glaucoma and retina clinics with faculty oversight.
 During the remaining three months, the senior residents serve as the Chief resident where they have administrative time, as well as participating in clinics at the Alvernon outpatient clinic.
 The chief works closely with the program coordinator to manage the duties of their co-residents.
 We find this an invaluable tool in learning leadership and management of human capital.
 The majority of the cataract surgery is obtained at SAVAHCS during this year.
 The SAVAHCS provides toric and multifocal lenses to appropriate patients free of charge.
 This allows residents a robust exposure to managing these premium IOLs.
 The same is true for iStents, and this allows residents to become certified for this procedure during residency.
 The seniors are encouraged to attend the annual AAO meeting, and funds are available to assist with this important learning opportunity.